• Home

 Top 12 Most Famous Tourist Landmarks in China

-In this article, we will explore the top 12 most famous tourist landmarks in China, including the majestic Great Wall, the picturesque Li River, the sacred Potala Palace and the breathtaking skyline of The Bund, etc. Follow us to discover the useful travel information about these attractions and feel the diverse charms of China.
-If this is yourĀ first trip to China,Ā they are also highly-recommended.
+In this article, we’ll explore the top 12 most famous tourist landmarks in China, including the majestic Great Wall, the picturesque Li River, the sacred Potala Palace, the breathtaking skyline of the Bund, and more.
+Come along with us to discover everything you need to know about these attractions and to learn about the diverse charms of China before planning your first trip to China.

 Content Preview